Intersection theorems for $\{0,\pm 1\}$-vectors and $s$-cross-intersecting families: Families of -vectors

-Note that $f(k,0) = 1$ and so the values for $l=0$ in part 1 and $l=0$ in part 2 coincide.
-We remark that the statement of part 2 of the theorem for $l=k$ is obvious and for $l=-k+1$ it was already derived in Proposition \ref{prop1}.
+\begin{thm} For any $k$ and $n\ge n_0(k)$ we have \\ \end{thm} Note that $f(k,0) = 1$ and so the values for $l=0$ in part 1 and $l=0$ in part 2 coincide.
+We remark that the statement of part 2 of the theorem for $l=k$ is obvious and for $l=k-1$ it was already derived in Proposition \ref{prop1}.
+Using Theorem~\ref{fkjcta}, we get the exact value of $F(n,k,-1)$.
+The value of $F(n,k,-l)$ for other odd $l$ is determined up to an additive term of order $O(n^{k-1})$ using Theorem~\ref{fkbar}.

-Using the same technique, we may extend the result of part 2 of Theorem \ref{thm1} in the following way:
+Using the same technique, we may extend the result of parts 2 and 3 of Theorem \ref{thm1} in the following way:

 \begin{thm} Let $\mathcal V\subset \mathcal L_k$ be the set of vectors such that for any $\mathbf v,\mathbf w\in \mathcal V$ we have $\langle\mathbf v,\mathbf w\rangle\ne -l-1$ for some $0\le l< k$.
 Then we have